 24 VDC output rated at 0.5 A maximum.
 Via programming, it can be used for Step End, Current Error, AVC Error, or Interlock output.
 See Section 5.4 for more information.
 Not isolated via Internal Control Relay (CR1).
 Supplies 24 VDC when active.
 Connect the other side of the load to SVC.

-4.3 AC Connections
+4.3 Wiring for AC Option